gregoryck/Monad-Meditations/readme.rst

 StateMeditation.lhs
    Literate Haskell.
 An exploration of the State monad, considerably more involved.
 Walks through the do notation and >>= notation to describe a State monad, then surveys the many, many functions to work with one afterward.
+StateParser.lhs
+   Not sure if I'd call this a parser.
+But it will be an application of the State monad.

 TODO
 ----
-- A more practical application of the State monad.
 - Monad transformers.